robashton/blog/input/pages/A Londoner's guide to emigrating to Glasgow/content.markdown

 I'm starting to think that this is where it's all happening but it's only just kicking off.
 The best bakery in the world is down here (Bakery47) and down in Strathbungo there are some interesting restaurant happenings.
 It's cheap and it's not sexy and it's also (mostly) not on the Subway but there are so many trains both in and out of Glasogw (plus NextBike + Bus) that this isn't a big deal.
 If you're going out in the East/West ends then it's a definite taxi home but that's only going to be a tenner so it's probably worth it.

-Similar to: I don't think we can really draw comparisons, London is too busy to have a place like this
+Similar to: I don't think we can really draw comparisons, London is far too busy to have a place like this - even in the outskirts.

 *The Centre*

 I wouldn't try and live here, you won't be spending that much time here anyway outside of the occasional coffee shop visit, to go shopping or to catch a train; it's not worth it for the lack of sleep all the noise would cost you.

-Similar to: Probably that bit of scrub between Farringdon and City, er yeah
+Similar to: Probably that bit of scrub between Farringdon and City, er yeah.

 *The North*

 I'm sure I'll offend some people here but there is nothing there but housing, maybe if you're buying a house and don't mind a bit of a trek to get into town then I'm sure this is fine.
+Think Borehamwood, look it up - you have time.

 *Recommendation*